Pellic Quest: Reception

 In the September 1978 edition of Dragon (Issue 18), Dave Minch liked the fact that the game was computer moderated, which he had not experienced before.
 "With this there can be no bad die rolls, no faulty judge interpretation, and no over-balanced character overrunning the game.
 You play against known character types and can react accordingly so that you don’t make mistakes because of total ignorance.
 You always know exactly what your limitations are and what you must do to counteract them."
 Minch concluded with a recommendation: "All things considered, the game is well worth trying and spending time on.
 I look for games of this type to happen much more frequently."

 In the April–May 1979 edition of White Dwarf (Issue 12), John Reynolds liked the multitude of possible actions that players were allowed.
 He concluded, "Pellic Quest is the first game to be produced by CIA and if it's anything to go by, the hobby of computer gaming is here to stay."

 In a 1979 Game Survey held by The Space Gamer and published in the May–June 1980 edition (Issue 20), readers rated the game 5.6 out of 10.

-Reviews continued into the 1980s.
 In the August 1981 edition of The Space Gamer (No. 42), Steve Jackson compared Pellic Quest favorably to its antecedent, Starweb, saying, "I'd recommend this to any StarWeb player who enjoys the original game and wants to try a variant – or to the tactics-oriented space gamer looking to 'get his feet wet' in PBM computer combat."

+In Issue 27 of Abyss, David Macnamara noted "The most unfortunate aspect of this game is the length of time between turns.
+Players can and do lose interest when turnaround time is a month.
+Games can last for years!"
+Despite this Macnamara concluded, "It is a good way to meet other serious PBM gamers."

-A reviewer in the November–December 1983 issue of PBM Universal highlighted the game's moderation and low pricing.
-In 1985, the game tied with DuelMasters, Power, and Quest of the Great Jewels for third place in the 1st Annual Paper Mayhem Awards for "Best PBM Game".
+The November–December 1983 issue of PBM Universal highlighted the game's moderation and low pricing.

+In 1985, the game tied with DuelMasters, Power, and Quest of the Great Jewels for third place in the first annual Paper Mayhem Awards for "Best PBM Game".